 Schools will provide and promote nutrition education and physical education to foster lifelong habits of healthy eating and physical activity and will establish linkages between health education, school meal programs, and related community services.

-Nutrition Promotion and Education, Physical Activity, and Other School-Based Activities
+All schools containing grades K-5 or any combination thereof, shall develop and implement an individual wellness policy per KRS 160.345 and Board Policy 02.4241.

+Wellness Leadership

-The Superintendent/designee will monitor compliance with this and related policies.
+The Superintendent/designee will direct District officials (“wellness leadership group”) to monitor compliance with this and related policies.
 At the school level, the Principal/designee will monitor compliance with those policies in his/her school and will report on the school's compliance as directed by the Superintendent/designee.

-and support all students Each school is to set measurable goals in providing nutrition education and engaging in nutrition promotion to positively influence lifelong eating behaviors.
+The wellness leadership group shall work to encourage and support all students to be physically active on a regular basis as provided by school/council policy.
+Each school shall review and consider evidence-based strategies to set measurable goals in providing nutrition education and engaging in nutrition promotion to positively influence lifelong eating behaviors.

 STUDENTS CM09.2

 (Continued)